AntoinePaoliEce/TechnoWeb/README.md

 * Welcome screens
 For a nice welcoming application, we changed the components and colors of the connection page.
 We filled the footer and put a little plug icon for an intuitive connection.
 * New channel creation
-Once connected, the user can create a channel by going to More Options->Create Channel.
+Once connected, the user can create a channel by going to *More Options*->*Create Channel*.
 The new channel name is mandatory.
 The user has also to select (by checking) at least one user to create a channel.
 The list printed is the list of **all** users in the database (except the user connected).
-The user can cancel the channel creation by pressing on the red *Cancel* button.
+The user can cancel the channel creation by pressing on the red *Cancel* button.</br>
-**important: the page is not scrollable so you must not have your window shorten** otherwise the *Create* and *Cancel* buttons won't appear on the screen.
+**important: the page is not scrollable so you must not have your window shorten** otherwise the *Create* and *Cancel* buttons won't appear on the screen.</br>

 -> A channel can be deleted by clicking on the red bin button in the channel toolbar.
 * Channel membership and access